chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: Inspection "Symbol 'InMemNetboxPrefixMatches' is not exported in package __all__" should ignore private packages and not trigger if it's exported in the next public package
 - [ ] refactor: why do we need a different check during tests? `PyWrapHeuristics.isProtocol`
-- [ ] fix: Add to __all__ is missing the plugin prefix and shold probably go away
-- [ ] fix: Marks symbols referenced in `path()` as unresolved although they exist (imported)
 - [ ] fix: Duplicate entries in refactoring menu
 - [ ] fix: Combine settings for parameter object
 - [ ] fix: Offer parameter object on whole function signature